Loki-Astari/ThorsMongo/README.md

     ]
 ```

-On a Mongo Server there are multiple Databases.
+On a MongoDB Server there are multiple Databases.
 Each Database can have multiple Collections.
 There are appropriate class for these types of object.

 * `ThorsAnvil::DB::Mongo::DB`
 * `ThorsAnvil::DB::Mongo::Collection`